bassmonkey620/Machine-Lab/finalProject/README.md

 - If you find a method that works (I'm looking at you joints.) than don't spend an hours on a new method that causes problems which take another two hours to fix (I'm looking at you rigid groups.).
 - Research a new method before you attempt it.
 Programs have tutorials and certifications for a reason.
 Work smarter, not harder.
 - Break the link with things you import immediately after you import them.

-   Describe the changes that you make to your design and why you make them
-    Discuss the various things you learned on the way.
-    Discuss the difficulties you ran into, and how you resolved them Discuss how you decided which piece to fabricate by 3D printing, which pieces to fabricate by cutting with the laser cutter, and any other tools
-    Discuss how your mechanism will be assembled Discuss what other components or materials you will need when the project is assembled Discuss any remaining problems or concerns